Donald Trump Starts 9/11 With Angry Tweets About The Russia Investigation

 “The term ‘media leak strategy’ in Mr. Strzok’s text refers to a Department-wide initiative to detect and stop leaks to the media.
 The President and his enablers are once again peddling unfounded conspiracy theories to mislead the American people,” said lawyer Aitan Goelman.

 This is not the first time that Donald Trump has been accused of insensitivity on 9/11.
-He has made a number of other questionable comments about the attacks, including on interview on the day of the attack in which he remarked that Trump Tower was now the tallest building in New York after the World Trade Center towers fell.
+He has made a number of other questionable comments about the attacks, including an interview on the day of the attack in which he remarked that Trump Tower was now the tallest building in New York after the World Trade Center towers fell.

 Trump uses 9/11 anniversary to hype his lawyer, pump up his supporters https://t.co/XpfZh4tkHO pic.twitter.com/ijxCERtjq8